 If you don’t possess any of those documents and you applied for PCO license between the 14th of October 2016 and March 31st, 2017 you will have until the end of March 2017 to prove that you know the language at a satisfactory level.
 You will have to shell out £200 for a language course/test from a TFL approved center to get a B1 English level certificate.
 I haven’t done the test yet, although I am from a non-English speaking country, I am not due for renewal until 2019, so I will wait and see what will happen till then before I decide what to do.

-So How Much Is It And Long Does It Take To Get The Uber Private Hire License?
+How Much Does It Cost To Get PCO License And How Long Does It Take To Get It?

 So good luck with all the licensing and, please let me know if you have any questions or concerns!